-- (c) Third and subsequent offenses of not wearing or improperly using a seatbelt while operating a POV or not requiring passengers to wear seatbelts or restraining devices while riding in a POV.
-This also applies to motorcyclists who do not wear proper protective clothing while riding a motorcycle or do not require their passengers to do so. - (d) Disposing of a POV in a manner not authorized by this publication or AE Regulation 550-175/CNE-CNA-C6F Instruction 5840.1F/USAFE Instruction 51-702. - (e) Fleeing or attempting to flee an accident or a police officer after leaving the scene of an accident. - (f) Third offenses of abusing POL privileges by Servicemembers, civilian employees, contractors, or Family members.
-This includes a 180-day suspension of the fuel-ration card, which will run concurrently with the U.S. Forces Certificate of License suspension (AE Reg 550-175/CNE-CNA-C6F Inst 5840.1F/USAFE Inst 51-702). - (5) For drivers who have not yet reached their 21st birthday and are operating a POV on or off a U.S. military installation in Germany with any amount of alcohol in their blood of up to 0.049 percent by volume of whole blood, driving privileges will be suspended for 30 calendar days for a first offense, 60 calendar days for a second offense, and 90 calendar days for a third offense.
+(c) Third and subsequent offenses of not wearing or improperly using a seatbelt while operating a POV or not requiring passengers to wear seatbelts or restraining devices while riding in a POV.
+This also applies to motorcyclists who do not wear proper protective clothing while riding a motorcycle or do not require their passengers to do so.

+(d) Third and subsequent offenses of texting or using a cell phone or computer while operating a POV.

+(e) Disposing of a POV in a manner not authorized by this publication or AE Regulation 550-175/CNE-CNA-C6F Instruction 5840.1F/USAFE Instruction 51-702.

+(f) Knowingly fleeing or attempting to flee an accident or a police officer conducting a traffic stop, or otherwise attempting to evade responsibility or culpability after leaving the scene of an accident.

+(g) Third offenses of abusing POL privileges by Servicemembers, civilian employees, contractors, or Family members.
+This includes a 180-day suspension of the fuel-ration card, which will run concurrently with the U.S. Forces Certificate of License suspension (AE Reg 550-175/CNE-CNA-C6F Inst 5840.1F/USAFE Inst 51-702).

+(5) For drivers who have not yet reached their 21st birthday and are operating a POV on or off a U.S. military installation in Germany with any amount of alcohol in their blood of up to 0.049 percent by volume of whole blood, driving privileges will be suspended for 30 calendar days for a first offense, 60 calendar days for a second offense, and 90 calendar days for a third offense.
 These drivers may also be subject to a monetary fine or other civilian administrative action if caught by German authorities off the installation.
 These individuals will be titled with "Alcohol-Related Traffic Offense, Operating a POV with a Positive BAC/Violation of ART 134 UCMJ/AER 27-9."
-(App J, table J-1, converts German breath-alcohol levels into U.S. blood-alcohol levels.)
+(App J, table J-1, converts German breath-alcohol levels into U.S. blood-alcohol levels).